rawkintrevo/mahout/website/_posts/2017-12-20-new-website.md

 ---

-# New Website Released

-We've launced a new website, (a YUUUGE special thanks to David Miller from [StartBootstrap](http://startbootstrap.com)).
+We've launced a new website, (a HUUUGE special thanks to David Miller from [StartBootstrap.com](http://startbootstrap.com)).

 It looks great but there's lots to do as we migrate and clean up content from the old site.
 If you see anything broken, please let us know via either: